snap-one/docs-driverworks-knx/source/includes/1_knx_and_control4/_8-adding_the_knx_generic_driver.md

 **Configuring the KNX Generic Driver**
 Once the Generic Driver has been added to your project you can open the driver’s properties page.
 This page is where all of the driver configuration will take place.
 The Properties page supports the configuration of up to eight control “Channels”.
 The driver defaults to having all eight available channels disabled.
 A channel is enabled by selecting its Data Point Type.
 Each channel has (at a minimum) the following fields:

-**Channel # Name:** This field allows to provide a name or a description of the Channel.
+**Channel # Name:** This field allows you to provide a name or a description of the Channel.

 **Channel # Data Point Type** This field supports the assignment of the desired KNX Data Point Type (DPT) value.
-DPTs currently supported include all DPTs listed in the [API and Datapoint Types Guide](https://control4.github.io/docs-driverworks-draft/#datapoint-type-overview).
+DPTs currently supported include all DPTs listed in the [API and Datapoint Types Guide][1].

 **Channel # Address** – This field contains the device’s KNX group address.